OpenSourcePFCLibraries/Database-scripts-and-files/README.md

 The *17.db files are the same databases migrated to version 17 of SQL Anywhere.\
 The *sql_server.bak files are the same databases migrated to SQL Server 2022.

+The individual files can be downloaded directly from the [Releases link](https://github.com/OpenSourcePFCLibraries/Database-scripts-and-files/releases/tag/1.0).